Pre-Pharm Application Process

 The majority of U.S. pharmacy schools require students to apply through the Pharmacy College Application Services: PharmCAS.
-The application is available approximately June 4 - April 1 each year.
 This entails completing one standardized application, which is then processed and sent to the individual pharmacy schools you have designated.

 Plan on completing the PharmCAS application during the summer of the year preceding admission.
 Each school has a specific application deadline.
 Consult each pharmacy school’s website for the most accurate deadline dates.
 Since many pharmacy schools have a rolling admission process, it is to your best interest to submit your application early.
 Don’t procrastinate!

 After submitting your PharmCAS application, be sure to check with the schools to which you are applying to find out the required supplemental materials and fees.
 Most schools have supplementary materials, these may include: letters of recommendation from faculty & supervisors, additional essays, employment information, etc. You should have all of this information completed and returned as early as possible after a school requests the information.
 A few pharmacy schools have individual applications that must be obtained directly from the schools.
 Those schools are indicated on the PharmCAS form; you need only call the schools to obtain their application form.

 An official transcript is required to be submitted from each college/university you have attended.
 The PharmCAS Transcript Request Form needs to be given to ALL colleges attended (including post secondary option courses, summer school classes, and even courses from which you withdrew).
 This form will help PharmCAS properly match your official transcripts to your PharmCAS application.

 To request letters you need to complete the: Gustavus Letter of Recommendation Online System